vivek932003/Project-Management/Quiz 1/GABRIELA_SANDSCHAFER.md

 # Hi!
 My name is Gabriela Sandschafer!
-I am currently a senior in Information Science + Data Science!
+I am currently a senior in Information Science + Data Science with a minor in Business!
 I will be graduating in 3 years and then pursing my masters in Technology Managagement at the Gies College of Business.

 ## Fun Facts